GC-public-learning/Commander/README.md

 ~~~

-## 4) configure dbContext, ConnectionString and update de db with our model (not data yet)
+## 4) Configure dbContext, ConnectionString and update de db with our model (not data yet)

 - create "CommanderContext.cs" file on the Data folder :